MrGallo/classroom-examples/exercises.md

 7. There are `n` students in the class, and they are all given an id `0 to n-1`.
 Create a variable to store one student's id.
 E.g., `student_id = 35`.
 Assign them a group number by using modulus.
 There will be 5 groups.
 The group numbers will be 0-4.
 The output should look like:

+## Loops 1 Solutions

+// TODO: do answers
+1. Create a program that will ask the user for a word.
+The program will iterate through the string and print out each character except for the vowels.
+2. Create a list of numbers.
+Create a program that will iterate through the list and print only the numbers greater than 10.
+3. Create a list of numbers.
+Create a program that will iterate through the list and save the highest (maximum) value.
+Print out this value.
+Assume all numbers in the list are greater than 0.
+4. Ask the user for their name.
+Create a program that will loop OVER A RANGE and print each character of their name on seperate lines.
+You will access each character by using the character's index value.
+E.g., char = name[0]

 ## Functions 1 Solution